pengqun/awesome-documentation/README.md

 - [Logseq](https://github.com/logseq/logseq) - A privacy-first, open-source platform for knowledge management and collaboration.
 - [MrDoc](https://github.com/zmister2016/MrDoc) - An online document system suitable for individuals and small teams to manage documents, wiki, knowledge and notes.
 - [AFFiNE](https://github.com/toeverything/AFFiNE) - A next-gen knowledge base that brings planning, sorting and creating all together.
+- [Docmost](https://github.com/docmost/docmost) - An open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.

 ### AI-powered Tools